yashmanian/Monocular-Visual-Odometry/README.md

 ## How to build and run the demo
 * To build and run demo:
-Update path to dataet in main.cc.
+Update path to dataset in main.cc.
 ```
 mkdir build
 cd build